 Cached data is useful for reducing load times and making applications run quicker — as a result however, cache can be filled quickly.
 This can be problematic and cause apps to stop functioning correctly.
 In this post we’ll be discussing OneDrive’s sync cache and how we can clear and clean it.

-- Press Win + R on your keypad.
+- Press Windows key + R on your keyboard.

 - Click the text box next to “Open.”